RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 Next, re-build the app once more via CodeReady Workspaces Terminal:

+`cd /projects/cloud-native-workshop-v2m2-labs/monolith`

 `mvn clean package -Popenshift`

 And re-deploy it to the dev environment using a binary build just as we did before via CodeReady Workspaces Terminal:

-`oc start-build -n userXX-coolstore-dev coolstore --from-file=deployments/ROOT.war`
+`oc start-build -n userXX-coolstore-dev coolstore --from-file=deployments/ROOT.war --follow`

 Now wait for it to complete the deployment via CodeReady Workspaces Terminal:

 `oc -n userXX-coolstore-dev rollout status -w dc/coolstore`

-And verify that the blue header is visible in the dev application:
+And verify that the blue header is visible in the dev application by navigating to the `userXX-coolstore-dev` project in the OpenShift Console, and then going to _Networking > Routes_ and clicking on the route URL.
+It should look like:

 * USERXX Coolstore Monolith - Dev at

 ![Prod]({% image_path nav-blue.png %})

-While the production application is still black:
+Then navigating to the `userXX-coolstore-prod` project in the OpenShift Console, and then going to _Networking > Routes_ and clicking on the route URL for the production app.
+It should still be black:
 * USERXX Coolstore Monolith - Prod at

 ![Prod]({% image_path pipe-orig.png %})